 In a lot of cases, this behaviour is out of character.
 The person experiencing this behaviour may or may not experience distress, and may not realise the effects their behaviour will have.

 Impulsive and compulsive behaviour has a devastating effect on people with Parkinson's and those around them.

-• Make sure that people with Parkinson's and their families know about this potential side effect of Parkinson's medication.
+- Make sure that people with Parkinson's and their families know about this potential side effect of Parkinson's medication.
 Also make sure they understand that these side effects can be managed effectively.
-You may encourage them to read our information sheet Impulsive and compulsive behaviour in Parkinson's.

-- Make sure any behavioural changes you are concerned about are reported to your manager. - Listen to family members, friends and carers when they're worried about someone with Parkinson's and make sure the person's specialist or Parkinson's nurse is aware of these concerns. - Inappropriate sexual behaviour could be caused by hypersexuality.
-Make sure your manager is aware of your concerns.
-The person's specialist or Parkinson's nurse should be contacted. - Tell your manager if you think they're taking too much of their medicine on purpose - this could be a sign of drugrelated compulsive behaviour.
+You may encourage them to read our information on impulsive and compulsive behaviour in Parkinson's. - Make sure any behavioural changes you are concerned about are reported to your manager. - Listen to family members, friends and carers when they're worried about someone with Parkinson's. - Make sure the person's specialist or Parkinson's nurse is also aware of these concerns. - Inappropriate sexual behaviour could be caused by hypersexuality.
+Make sure your manager is aware of your concerns. - The person's specialist or Parkinson's nurse should be contacted. - Tell your manager if you think your client is taking too much of their medicine on purpose - this could be a sign of drug related compulsive behaviour.

-You can find more information for professionals about impulsive and compulsive behaviour at parkinsons.org.uk/icbresources
+Find out more: at parkinsons.org.uk/icb